Faculty

 Strong Memorial Hospital and Highland Hospital

-Goldstein received his master’s degree from St. Louis University Graduate School of Hospital and Health Care Administration and his bachelor’s degree from Utica College of Syracuse University.
+Goldstein received his master’s degree from the St. Louis University Graduate School of Hospital and Health Care Administration and his bachelor’s degree from Utica College of Syracuse University.

 Bea Grause, RN, JD